khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 ### Layout

-There are two different versions of the navigation structure in GitLab.
+There are two main versions of the navigation structure in GitLab.

 | Authenticated user | Visitor |
 | ------------------ | ------- |